 Learning for Life

 3S is one of the four KS3 classes and is part of the Formal pathway within the Academy.
-At present there are ten students within the class; 7 boys and 3 girls who are aged between eleven and fourteen years.
+There are 10 students in the group: 9 boys and 1 girl whose ages range from 11 to 14 years old.

-The students in 3S are working within the following ranges:
+The students in group are working within the following ranges:

-Depending on need we work closely with a range of other professionals including (in the Academy) an Occupational Therapist, Speech Therapists, input from CaMHs and our Physiotherapist who visit Foxwood.
-Individual students may have sessions with other professionals outside of the Academy environment.
-Communication between home and the Academy is especially important.
-Students’ planners are checked each morning for information and, when necessary, a note is written by staff to inform parents of any important or interesting issues.
-However, if parents wish to talk to any member of our class team about issues relating to their child, staff will be only too happy to oblige.
+We work closely with a range of other professionals, including an Occupational Therapist, a Speech and Language Therapist and our physiotherapist who visit Foxwood.
+Communication between home and the Academy is encouraged.
+Students’ planners are checked each morning for parental messages and, at times, a note is written in by staff to inform parents of any important or interesting issues.
+Staff are always available for parents to talk to about any concerns relating to their child.